DurgeshTamhane/durgeshtamhane.github.io/_projects/arduino_dual_pump_project.md

 4. **Pause/Dry** for set duration
 5. Repeat for N cycles

-Later firmware versions will include programmable cycle counts and time intervals to fully automate long-term corrosion performance studies.
+Later versions will include programmable cycle counts and time intervals to fully automate long-term corrosion performance studies.

 ##  Media (To be Added)